Niloshan Senthurvasan

-Niloshan Senthurvasan (නිලෝෂන් සෙන්තුර්වසන්, நிலோஷன் செந்துர்வசன்; born 10 March 2002) is a professional footballer who plays as a midfielder for Norwegian Third Division club Drøbak-Frogn IL.
+Niloshan Senthurvasan (நிலோஷன் செந்துர்வசன்; born 10 March 2002) is a professional footballer who plays as a midfielder for Norwegian Third Division club Lillehammer FK.
 Born in Norway, he represents the Sri Lanka national team.

 Early life

 Senthurvasan was born in Oslo, Norway, to Sri Lankan Tamil parents.
 He speaks Tamil fluently.

 Club career

 Senthurvasan began his youth career at Abildsø IL before moving to KFUM-Kameratene Oslo in 2017.
 He progressed through the youth and reserve teams, including KFUM 2, where he made 10 league appearances and scored 2 goals.

 In 2021, he briefly played for Nordstrand IF, making 1 league appearance.
 He then joined Ås for the 2022–2024 seasons, scoring 12 goals in 21 league appearances.

 In 2025, he signed for Drøbak-Frogn IL, making 15 league appearances and scoring 1 goal.
 He also appeared twice for Drøbak-Frogn 2 in the same year.